-- Select the 'General' tab. - 4) In the 'Drive Input Source' field, select 'BNC (+SW)'.

-5) Click 'OK' to save the settings and close the window.
+- 3) Select the 'General' tab. - 4) In the 'Drive Input Source' field, select 'BNC (+SW)'. - 5) Click 'OK' to save the settings and close the window.

 Any voltage on the rear panel BNC connector is now amplified by the unit and presented at the STAGE (drive) connector.
-The position of the piezo stage in closed loop mode (0 to 800 μ m) can be controlled by varying the 0-10V external source.
+The position of the piezo mount can be controlled by varying the $\pm 10V$ external source.

-When driving the piezo stage from an external source, the external signal is added to the software input (GUI panel or SetVoltOP software method) and, if connected and selected, the Joystick.
+When driving the piezo mount from an external source, the external signal is added to the software input (GUI panel or SetVoltOP software method) and, if connected and selected, the Joystick.